 How to Become a Mediator without a Law Degree?

 Many people ask if becoming a court mediator is a realistic career path without a bachelor’s degree.
 You can become a mediator without a law bachelor’s degree.
 There are other routes to your goal of becoming a mediator.

-Mediation and law practice are not the same thing.
+Mediation and law practice are not the same things.
 The law is an essentially adversarial system that tends to drive people apart and pick a winner.
 In contrast, mediation is a cooperative process aimed at drawing disputants together, helping them find creative solutions to problems, and possibly even moving them into a mutually beneficial relationship in the future.
 Neutrals don’t force resolution.
 Many mediators are highly skilled negotiators.
-Based On their understanding of the rhythm and flow of negotiations, they may give advice on whether or where an offer is likely to be acceptable. .
+Based On their understanding of the rhythm and flow of negotiations, they may give legal advice on whether or where an offer is likely to be acceptable.